A brief history

 ...and that we would, as part of developing Webskein, try to apply gentle pressure to those parts of the wider church which should be doing more to support local churches in the way they use the web.

-This project has been a long time coming, but by the end of 2008 we had a number of 'pilot' churches using the kit and were ready to lauch this site to make it public.
+This project was a long time coming, but by the end of 2008 we had a number of 'pilot' churches using the kit and were ready to lauch this site to make it public.

 In the summer of 2008, we launched an unrelated but relevant project called Good Church Websites.
 This is full of advice about setting up and running a good church website.
 (That's what it's for and that's what it does.
 It doesn't compromise the value of the advice by trying to sell you a product at the same time.
 We want Good Church Websites to be a neutral source of the best available information.)

-Webskein is made available to the wider world through Melchior Obbligato Limited.
+Webskein is made available to the wider world through Melchior Online Limited.

 Why it's called Webskein